UTIs, or Urinary Tract Infections, can be very painful for dogs, and potentially dangerous, but is treatable.

 Effective remedy for a UTI

-The doctor will prescribe antibiotics for a period of 10 to 14 days to treat the infection.
+The doctor will prescribe antibiotics for UTI in dogs for a period of 10 to 14 days to treat the infection.
 This may be accompanied by a common acidity regulator such as Rantadine.
 A list of possible medication is mentioned below and can be bought from a medical store for humans.

 Further steps to address an underlying cause include: